 A DLP policy simply looks for a specific property name/value pair.
 Any document property can be used, as long as the property has a corresponding managed property for SharePoint search.
 For example, a SharePoint site collection might use a content type named Trip Report with a required field named Customer.
 Whenever a person creates a trip report, they must enter the customer name.
 This property name/value pair can also be used in a DLP policy — for example, if you want a rule that blocks access to the document for external users when the Customer field contains Contoso.

-Note that if you want to apply your DLP policy to content with specific Office 365 labels, you should not follow the steps here.
-Instead, learn how to Using a label as a condition in a DLP policy.
+Note that if you want to apply your DLP policy to content with specific Microsoft 365 labels, you should not follow the steps here.
+Instead, learn how to Using a retention label as a condition in a DLP policy.

 Before you create the DLP policy